whtouche/wdi_1_ruby_demo_objects/README.md

 * YAGNI (You aint going to need it)
 * Pry Debugger, stepping through code.
 * Ruby's inspect method.
 Handy for debugging.
-* Ruby 'require', just the most basic.
+* Ruby 'require'.

 ## Life Insurance application.
-We're going to create a Life Insurance Command Line application.
+We're going to create a Life Insurance application.
 It will allow the user, _typically a Insurance Agent or an Employee of the company_, to insure people if they meet a certain set of constraints.

 We want to insure people that will _likely_ live for over 20 years.
 How we calculate a person's lifespan is based on a set of their behaviors, backgrounds and genetics.